-Hospitality and Tourism Industry - Charleston is small but offers big city attractions like the world-renowned Spoleto Festival, Southeastern Wildlife Exposition, Charleston Wine + Food Festival, Cooper River Bridge Run, Credit One Charleston Open tennis tournament, and recently opened International African American Museum.
-These events and attractions collectively bring over a quarter million attendees to the Charleston Area annually.
-The largest 18 events in the region brought a collective 2.2 million attendees in 2022.
+Charleston is small but offers big city attractions like the world-renowned Spoleto Festival, Southeastern Wildlife Exposition, Charleston Wine + Food Festival, Cooper River Bridge Run, and Credit One Charleston Open tennis tournament.
+These events collectively bring over a quarter million attendees to the Charleston Area.
 The Southeastern Wildlife Exposition welcomed an estimated 500 artists, exhibitors, and wildlife experts, generating approximately \$50 million in economic impact.
 The Credit One Charleston Open tennis tournament is the preeminent all-women's professional competition.
 It is held each year at the Credit One Stadium on Daniel Island.
 It averages 90,000 attendees and generated an estimated direct economic impact of \$30 million in previous years.

 The annual Cooper River Bridge Run 10K has an annual attendance of up to 40,000 participants and an estimated direct economic impact of \$25 million.
 Recognized as a top tourism event by the State of South Carolina, approximately 60 percent of attendees are from out of town.

-Charleston provides natural beauty, a humid subtropical climate, and an unmatched quality of life that has been consciously updated.
-Charleston continues to be a coveted destination for travel.
+Charleston provides natural beauty, a humid subtropical climate, and unmatched quality of life that has been consciously updated as well as carefully preserved.
+Charleston continues to prove a coveted destination for travel.
 Readers of leading travel magazines have repeatedly placed Charleston at the top of their lists of favorite domestic and world travel destinations.
-Charleston was named the "No. 1 City in the U.S. and Canada" by Travel + Leisure World's Best Awards for eleven consecutive years (2013 through 2023).
+Charleston was named the "No. 1 City in the U.S. and Canada" by Travel + Leisure World's Best Awards for 11 consecutive years (2013 through 2023).
 Charleston has received the similar designation of "Best Small City in the U.S." from Condé Nast Traveler Reader's Choice Awards for ten years straight (2011 through 2020).
-Charleston regained the top spot in 2022 after slipping to the number two spot, behind Aspen, Colorado in 2021.
+Charleston regained the top spot in 2022 & 2023 after slipping to the number two spot, behind Aspen, Colorado in 2021.
 Travel + Leisure magazine readers also ranked Charleston as the only destination in the U.S. among the 25 best cities worldwide and the #1 Top City in the U.S. for 2023.
 Charleston was also named The South's Best City in 2023 by Southern Living.

-After shrinking by about a third due to the pandemic in 2020, Charleston's tourism industry recovered and continued to break records in 2022.
-According to the College of Charleston Office of Tourism Analysis, the industry had an economic impact of \$12.8 billion in 2022, a 21% increase over 2021.
-The region attracted 7.68 million visitors and tourism was responsible for 23.8% of regional sales.
-The average total expenditure per adult reached an all-time high of \$1,026 in 2022.
+After shrinking by about a third due to the pandemic in 2020, Charleston's tourism industry recovered and broke records in 2021, continuing this trend into 2022, and 2023.
+According to the College of Charleston Office of Tourism Analysis, the industry generated over \$13 billion ( $\uparrow$ 280 million from 2022) in total economic impact and attracted 7.79 ( $\uparrow$ 190K from 2022) million regional visitors.
+24.7% ( $\uparrow$ 0.9% from 2022) of regional sales were attributable to tourism with the average total expenditure per adult reaching another all-time high of \$1,048 ( $\uparrow$ 2.1% from 2022) in 2023.

-Charleston International Airport saw nearly 5.3 million passengers in 2022 - about 1.1 million more than in 2021.
-Hotel occupancy was up 70% with over 4.8 million room nights sold in 2022.
-This number broke the previous record from 2019.
+Charleston International Airport saw over 6.15 million passengers in 2023 - a 16% gain over 2022.
+Hotel occupancy was over 70% with a record-setting 4.9 million room nights sold in 2023.
+This number broke the previous record from 2022.
+Growth in the Charleston market was not large but is a marked divergence from slight declines seen in other regional markets.

 Charleston area restaurants continue to multiply and flourish with a constant flow of aspiring chefs and affluent visitors.
-Several Charleston area restaurants were given the 'Star Diamond Award' by The American Academy of Hospitality Sciences, landed on Forbes 4 Star Restaurants list, featured in Wine Enthusiast magazine's 'America's 100 Best, and recognized by the James Beard Foundation Awards.
+Several Charleston area restaurants were given the 'Star Diamond Award' by The American Academy of Hospitality Sciences; landed on Forbes' 4 Star Restaurants list; featured in Wine Enthusiast magazine's 'America's 100 Best'; and recognized by the James Beard Foundation Awards.
 More recently, the heritage and influence of the Gullah food culture has been featured on a nationally syndicated food program and is gaining much-deserved recognition.